About

 Candice Frederick, MEd, CCC, RPQ

-I am a Certified Canadian Counsellor under the Canadian Counselling and Psychotherapy Association.
-I am also a Registered Psychotherapist (Qualifying) under the College of Registered Psychotherapists of Ontario.
-"Qualifying" essentially means that I remain under supervision until I have received a certain number of professional development hours.
+I’m a Certified Canadian Counsellor (CCPA) and a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario.
+“Qualifying” simply means that I practice under professional supervision while completing additional development hours, ensuring that my work remains reflective, ethical, and well-supported.

 • MEd in Counselling Psychology, University of Toronto